TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 To use this option consul agent should run on same host as mashling gateway is running.
 Also agent should be launched by providing configuration directory (i.e. -config-dir).

-Run below command to register gateway REST triggers with consul:
+Run below command to register gateway REST triggers with consul.
 ```
 mashling publish -consul -a -f mashling-gateway-consul.json -t b1gs33cr3t -d <service defination directory>
 ```